top of page

 What Is Mindful Parenting?

 Mindful parenting is about bringing attention, awareness, and compassion into your interactions with your children.
+It involves:

 • Listening fully without distraction